Click here to provide feedback on the March 27, 2019 Oakland Design Development Review Meeting.

-Because there are so many projects happening at one time, we track all current projects in this chart.
-We will update this chart every two weeks so you can stay on top of all the development going on in Oakland.
+Because there are so many projects happening at one time, we track all current projects below.
+We update entries as we have new information, or at least every two weeks.
 We also list upcoming public meetings on our calendar.

 Do you have concerns about an upcoming development?
 Are you looking for additional information about a specific project?
 Feel free to email our Community Planning and Outreach Coordinator, Jarrett Crowell at email@example.com.